 Students are to arrive at school between 7:55am and 8:10am to be in their classrooms by 8:12am.
 Any student arriving after 8:12am will be marked as "tardy".
-Excessive tardiness may result in an afterschool detention to make up the missed time.
+Excessive tardiness may result in an afterschool detention.

 Punctuality is a sign of respect for others and a positive trait that we must cultivate in our students.
 Attendance and tardiness are recorded on the student's permanent record each year.